cordialgerm/foe_foundry/data/5e_canonical/young_blue_dragon.md

 ***Claw***. *Melee Weapon Attack:* +9 to hit, reach 5 ft., one target. *Hit:* 12 (2d6+5) slashing damage.

 ***Lightning Breath (Recharge 5-6)***.
 The dragon exhales lightning in an 60-foot line that is 5 feet wide.
-Each creature in that line must make a DC 16 Dexterity saving throw, taking 55 (10d10) lightning damage on a failed save, or half as much damage on a successful one.
+Each creature in that line must make a DC 16 Dexterity saving throw, taking 55 (10d10) lightning damage on a failed save, or half as much damage on a successful one.</statblock>